How to defend yourself against discrimination in the workplace

 Indirect discrimination is more insidious.
 It is an act where an employer acts seemingly within the law, but the employee is discriminated against as a result.
 This is because a seemingly neutral criterion is chosen (for example, a ban on wearing a head covering that applies to everyone), but in effect it mainly affects certain people (those who, because of a particular religion, wear a head covering all the time).
 However, it is important to distinguish situations where objective reasons make such bans appropriate, whether for reasons of safety or, for example, hygiene in hospitals.

 Refusal or failure to take reasonable measures to ensure access for disabled people is also considered indirect discrimination.
 However, there would be no such discrimination if any such measure were too great a burden on the employer.
-In most cases, the costs would outweigh the benefits that might accrue to disabled people.
+In most cases, the costs would outweigh the benefits that could accrue to disabled people.

 Are you dealing with an issue related to discrimination in the workplace?